pandosme/CamFlows/README.md

 # CamFlows
-A collection of flows that can solve various integration and administration use cases
+A collection of flows that can solve various integration and administration use cases with Axis Cameras

 ___
 ## Modify Axis Device Schedule
 Sometimes you need to automate devices schedule settings.